 Farro is the Italian word for ancient hulled wheat.
 This old-world grain looks a lot like wheat or spelt or einkorn berries, all of which are capturing the attention of food lovers these days, and all of which require long cooking times to soften the kernels.
-A pressure cooker cuts the cooking time in half.
+A pressure cooker cuts the cooking time of farro in half.

 I love cherries!
 My husband Robbie loves how the tender farro nuggets feel on his tongue.
 This unusual salad surprised us both.
 With every component adding a different flavor note, we kept singing farro and cherry salad praise.
-I’m excited that this is the first recipe I get to share with you here on Pressure Cooking Today.
+I’m excited that this is the first Instant Pot recipe I get to share with you here on Pressure Cooking Today.

-Pressure Cooker Farro and Cherry Salad details:
+Pressure Cooker Farro and Cherry Salad Recipe Notes:

 - Plan ahead, and soak the grains overnight for even faster (about 20 minutes) pressure cooking.
 (I’ve read that soaking makes the grain more digestible as well, though I’ve never soaked farro before cooking.)

 - Pearled or semi-pearled farro have all or some of the germ and bran, the outside husk, removed.
 Follow the package instructions for pearled farro—using the pressure cooker cut the cooking time in half.